icyrizard/ffmpeg-stabilizer/README.md

 # ffmpeg-stabilizer
-This is a small tool to facilitate people that are 'losers' in making videos - i.e., have shaky hands.
+This is a small tool to facilitate people that a re 'losers' in making videos - i.e., have shaky hands.
 In this **tool-chain** you can stablize a set of videos (using ffmpeg).
+We use the beauty of make, that is able to check if your specific file has already been stabilized.
+It's a very simple makefile, yet powerful.

 1. Cut specific sections within for a set of videos
-1. Stablize them.
+1. Stablize them using a Makefile that also checks if it already has been stablized or not.
-1. Check if you made some impact with the before-and-after view (merged).
+1. Check if you made some impact with the **before-and-after** (merged).

 # Usage
 > Construct a csv file that looks like